 “People are so negative out there and they are just trying to find a reason to put people down and make something out of almost nothing."

-Hughes said: “We’re athletes,” he told the Daily Mail.
+“We’re athletes,” he said.
 “We’re so proud to represent the U.S., and when you get the chance to go to the White House and meet the president, we’re proud to be Americans and that’s so patriotic.”

 He added: “No matter what your views are, we’re super excited to go to the White House tomorrow and be a part of that.”